ricardojoserf/TrickDump/README.md

 - The programs only use NTAPIS (this project is a variant of [NativeDump](https://github.com/ricardojoserf/NativeDump)).

+- Each program allows to overwrite the ntdll.dll library ".text" section to bypass API hooking:
+  - "disk": Using a DLL already on disk.
+If a second argument is not used the path is "C:\Windows\System32\ntdll.dll".
+  - "knowndlls": Using the KnownDlls folder.
+  - "debugproc": Using a process created in debug mode.
+If a second argument is not used the process is "c:\windows\system32\calc.exe".
+  - "download": Using a URL to download the file.

 -------------------------

 ## Example

-The programs are executed in the victim system which create the three JSON files and a directory with each memory region dump:
+The programs are executed in the victim system which create the three JSON files.
+In this case ntdll.dll is not overwritten and the Barrel.exe program has the "big_file" boolean value set to True, so the program creates only one file with all the dumped memory regions:

 ![img](https://raw.githubusercontent.com/ricardojoserf/ricardojoserf.github.io/master/images/trickdump/Screenshot_1.png)